polkaa/dotfiles-conf/README.md

 - Use the doc at : https://github.com/davatorium/rofi/wiki
 - Modify Theme : https://github.com/davatorium/rofi/wiki/themes,
     do 2 the commands
-- go on rofi-theme-selector and choose your theme, validate by presing alt+a
+- Go on rofi-theme-selector and choose your theme, validate by presing alt+a

+## Others

+## Nitrogen

+Use it in order to change the wallpaper